AaronSadlerUK/Our.Umbraco.UmbNav/README.md

 UmbNav fully supports Umbraco Cloud including the content synchroniser,it has been fully tested transferring and restoring between environments.

-### Integration

-UmbNav is designed to be as clean and simple for developers as it is for content editors.

 ### Documentation

 After installing the package, you will have a new property editor called UmbNav in the Umbraco backoffice.